FabianDaniel00/live_guard/README.md

 - `:current_user`

-  You need to assign the current user to socket.
+  You need to assign the current user to the socket.
   The default assign name for the current user is `:current_user`.
   If you assign the current user as another than `:current_user` you can set in the config:
   ```elixir